gtitov/labsite2/_authors/gman.md

 ---
 short_name: gman
-name: Government Man
+name: Test User
 position: Sinister Interdimensional Bureaucrat
 ---
-G-Man is a mysterious recurring character with peculiar behavior and capabilities beyond those of normal humans.
+is a mysterious recurring character with peculiar behavior and capabilities beyond those of normal humans